-- 1. The nationals and companies of one High Contracting Party shall not be subjected in any territory of the other to any taxation or any requirement connected therewith except under the conditions and with the formalities prescribed by the law in force in that territory. - 2.
-The nationals and companies of one High Contracting Party shall not be subjected in any territory of the other to any taxation or any requirement connected therewith which is other or more onerous than the taxation and connected requirements to which the nationals and companies respectively of the latter High Contracting Party are subjected. - 3.
-The nationals and companies of one High Contracting Party not resident for tax purposes in any territory of the other shall not be subjected in respect of profits attributable to their business in that territory to any taxation which is other or more onerous, than the taxation to which the nationals and companies respectively of the latter High Contracting Party resident for tax purposes in that territory are subjected in respect of the like profits. - 4.
-Nothing in paragraphs 2 and 3 of this Article shall be construed, in relation to any territory of a High Contracting Party, as obliging that High Contracting Party to grant to nationals of the other who are not resident for tax purposes in that territory the same personal allowances, reliefs and reductions for tax purposes as are granted to the nationals of the former High Contracting Party. - 5.
-Subject to the provisions of paragraph 4 of this Article the nationals and companies of one High Contracting Party shall enjoy, at the hands of the fiscal authorities and tribunals: of the other, treatment and protection not less favourable than that accorded to the nationals and companies respectively of the latter High Contracting Party. - 6.
-In all the matters referred to in this Article the treatment accorded by one High Contracting Party to nationals and companies of the other shall not be less favourable than that accorded to the nationals and companies respectively of any other foreign country. - 7.
-The expression "taxation" as employed in this Article shall, without prejudice to the generality thereof, include: - - (a) any taxation in respect of the person, or in respect of property, rights and interests, professions, occupations, commerce or industry; - (b) any duties, taxes, exactions, fees which are substantially taxes, compulsory loans or subscriptions and other charges, levied on behalf of any authority whatsoever.
+1. The nationals and companies of one High Contracting Party shall not be subjected in any territory of the other to any taxation or any requirement connected therewith except under the conditions and with the formalities prescribed by the law in force in that territory.

+2. The nationals and companies of one High Contracting Party shall not be subjected in any territory of the other to any taxation or any requirement connected therewith which is other or more onerous than the taxation and connected requirements to which the nationals and companies respectively of the latter High Contracting Party are subjected.

+3. The nationals and companies of one High Contracting Party not resident for tax purposes in any territory of the other shall not be subjected in respect of profits attributable to their business in that territory to any taxation which is other or more onerous than the taxation to which the nationals and companies respectively of the latter High Contracting Party resident for tax purposes in that territory are subjected in respect of the like profits.

+4. Nothing in paragraphs 2 and 3 of this Article shall be construed, in relation to any territory of a High Contracting Party, as obliging that High 9

+Contracting Party to grant to nationals of the other who are not reduction for tax purposes in that territory the same personal allowances, reliefs and reductions for tax purposes as are granted to the nationals of the former High Contracting Party.

+5. Subject to the provisions of paragraph 4 of this Article the nationals and companies of one High Contracting Party shall enjoy, at the hands of the fiscal authorities and tribunals of the other, treatment and protection not less favourable than that accorded to the nationals and companies respectively of the latter High Contracting Party.

+6. In all the matters referred to in this Article the treatment accorded by one High Contracting Party to nationals and companies of the other shall not be less favourable than that accorded to the nationals and companies respectively of any other foreign country.

+7. The expression "taxation" as employed in this Article shall, without prejudice to the generality thereof, include:-

+- (a) any taxation in respect of the person, or in respect of property, rights and interests, professions, occupations, commerce or industry; - (b) any duties, taxes, exactions, fees which are substantially taxes, compulsory loans or subscriptions and other charges, levied on behalf of any authority whatsoever.

-The dwellings, offices, warehouses, factories,-shops and all other premises owned, leased or occupied by nationals and companies of one.
-High Con- tracting Party in any territory of the other shall be respected. " Except. under the conditions and with the formalities prescribed by. law: and: applicable: to nationals or companies of the Jatterâ High Contracting Party, noâ domiciliary visit to and no search of any such premises shall be carried out, nor shall any books, papers or accounts. therein. be. seized, examined: or inspected.
+The dwellings, offices, warehouses, factories, shops and all other premises owned, leased or occupied by nationals and companies of one High Contracting Party in any territory of the other shall be respected.
+Except under the conditions and with the formalities prescribed by law and applicable to nationals or companies of the latter High Contracting Party, no domiciliary visit to and no search of any such premises shall be carried out, nor shall any books, papers or accounts therein be seized, examined or inspected.

-- 1. The nationals and companies of one High Contracting Party shall, in any territory of the other, be permitted - (a) to lease or, where and to the extent that the law and regulations of that territory so permit, otherwise to acquire immovable property or any interest therein; and - (b) to acquire movable property or any interest therein; and - (c) to own, enjoy or dispose of property, movable or immovable, acquired in conformity with sub-paragraphs (a) or (b) of this paragraph; or any interest therein on the same conditions as are applicable to the nationals or companies of the latter High Contracting Party.
+1. The nationals and companies of one High Contracting Party shall, in any territory of the other, be permitted

+(a) to lease or, where and to the extent that the law and regulations of that territory so permit, otherwise to acquire immovable property or any interest therein; and on the same conditions as are applicable to the nationals or companies of the latter High Contracting Party.